yuxinxu77/AC215_DataPets/README.md

 - Help the user search based on the dog's characteristics, such as age, size, color, breed.
 - Find similar dogs by uploading a picture of a dog the user is interested in.
 - Connect the dog with the user by allowing the user to chat with a persona of the dog.
-For example, the user c an ask this virtual dog any question about it, its breed characteristics, or any general questions about puppie s and dogs.
-- As an adoption center, when new images are available for dogs a function will be available to upload images o f the dog:
-    * Remove noisy background from the picture.
-    * Add a preset background
-    * Enhance the image if the resolution of the uploaded picture is not good.

-- Help the user search based on the dog's characteristics, such as age, size, color, breed.
-- Find similar dogs by uploading a picture of a dog the user is interested in.
-- Connect the dog with the user by allowing the user to chat with a persona of the dog.
-For example, the user c an ask this virtual dog any question about it, its breed characteristics, or any general questions about puppie s and dogs.
+For example, the user can ask this virtual dog any question about it, its breed characteristics, or any general questions about puppies and dogs.
-- As an adoption center, when new images are available for dogs a function will be available to upload images o f the dog:
+- As an adoption center, when new images are available for dogs a function will be available to upload images of the dog:
     * Remove noisy background from the picture.
     * Add a preset background
     * Enhance the image if the resolution of the uploaded picture is not good.